All-India Muslim League: Separate electorates

-The Muslim League's insistence on separate electorates and reserved seats in the Imperial Council were granted in the Indian Councils Act after the League held protests in India and lobbied London.
+The Muslim League's insistence on separate electorates and reserved seats in the Imperial Council was granted in the Indian Councils Act after the League held protests in India and lobbied London.

 The draft proposals for the reforms communicated on 1 October 1908 provided Muslims with reserved seats in all councils, with nominations only being maintained in Punjab.
-The communication displayed how much the Government had accommodated Muslim demands and showed an increase in Muslim representation in the Imperial and provincial legislatures.
+The communication was a clear indicator of how much the Government had accommodated Muslim demands and reflected an increase in Muslim representation in the Imperial and provincial legislatures.
 But the Muslim League's demands were only fully met in UP and Madras.
 However, the Government did accept the idea of separate electorates.
 The idea had not been accepted by the Secretary of State, who proposed mixed electoral colleges, causing the Muslim League to agitate and the Muslim press to protest what they perceived to be a betrayal of the Viceroy's assurance to the Simla deputation.

-On 23 February Morley told the House of Lords that Muslims demanded separate representation and accepted them.
+On 23 February, Morley told the House of Lords that Muslims demanded separate representation and accepted them.
 This was the League's first victory.
 But the Indian Councils Bill did not fully satisfy the demands of the Muslim League.
 It was based on the October 1908 communique in which Muslims were only given a few reserved seats.
-The Muslim League's London branch opposed the bill and in a debate obtained the support of several parliamentarians.
-In 1909 the members of the Muslim League organised a Muslim protest.
+The Muslim League's London branch opposed the bill and, in a debate, obtained the support of several parliamentarians.
+In 1909, the members of the Muslim League organised a Muslim protest.
 The Reforms Committee of Minto's council believed that Muslims had a point and advised Minto to discuss with some Muslim leaders.
-The Government offered a few more seats to Muslims in compromise but would not agree to fully satisfy the League's demand.
+The Government offered a few more seats to Muslims in compromise, but would not agree to all of the League's demands.

-Minto believed that the Muslims had been given enough while Morley was still not certain because of the pressure Muslims could apply on the government.
-The Muslim League's central committee once again demanded separate electorates and more representation on 12 September 1909.
-While Minto was opposed, Morley feared that the Bill would not pass parliament without the League's support and he once again discussed Muslim representation with the League leadership.
+Minto believed that the Muslims had been given enough, while Morley was still not certain because of the pressure Muslims could apply on the government.
+On 12 September 1909, the Muslim League's central committee once again demanded separate electorates and more representation.
+While Minto was opposed, Morley feared that the Bill would not pass parliament without the League's support, and he once again discussed Muslim representation with the League leadership.
 This was successful.
 The Aga Khan compromised so that Muslims would have two more reserved seats in the Imperial Council.
 The Muslim League hesitantly accepted the compromise.